HazyResearch/zoology/README.md

 *Is Zoology a good fit for your use case?* If you are looking to actually train a large machine learning model, Zoology's training harness (which is optimized for simplicity) is certainly not a good fit.
 For our language model research, we've found the [GPT-NeoX](https://github.com/EleutherAI/gpt-neox) useful for this.
 That being said, you might still want to use some of Zoology's layer implementations or maybe even mix the synthetic tasks into your training distribution.

 *I want to explore the Based architecture.
-How should I get started?* Follow along the Getting Started and Configuration settings.
-Once you know how to launch a sweep, we can turn our attention to [this experiment file](https://github.com/HazyResearch/zoology/blob/main/zoology/experiments/mqar_d_model.py).
-You can [toggle the sequence mixers here](https://github.com/HazyResearch/zoology/blob/dd43c72fe455fedf283cd73e037addc0e0d3be03/zoology/experiments/mqar_d_model.py#L156) to launch synthetic experiments with Based.
-Recall that Based is an architecture with a gated convolution layer and a linear attention layer.
-You can [see here](https://github.com/HazyResearch/zoology/blob/dd43c72fe455fedf283cd73e037addc0e0d3be03/zoology/experiments/mqar_d_model.py#L100) how we will be initializing a 2-layer model, one layer of each type, for training in these experiments.
-More to come for Based soon!
+How should I get started?* See our repository at [HazyResearch/based](https://github.com/HazyResearch/based) for the code we used to train and evaluate large Based language models.
+If you would like to reproduce the synthetic experiments from the Based paper, this is the right repository!
+See [zoology/experiments/arxiv24_based_figure2/README.md]() for instructions on how to reproduce the results.

 ## Getting started